cwood/sshed/README.markdown

 Examples
 -------------------
 Creating a server from your ~/.ssh/config with ssh keys created.
+This also uses a host alias.

 ```python
 from sshed import servers